-PERMITS: This event is held in accordance with permits from the U.S. Forest Service, George Washington National Forest, Pedlar Ranger District and the National Park Serivce, Blue Ridge Parkway, Ridge District.
+PERMITS: This event is held in accordance with permits from the U.S. Forest Service, George Washington National Forest, Pedlar Ranger District as well as some Private Land.
 Please respect and care for the land that this event is held on to help ensure the future of this event.
-I can’t emphasize enough how IMPORTANT this is!

-ENTRY FEE: $115 before October 1, $135 thereafter.
-For each registered runner, this fee includes eligibility for numerous draw prizes, a drop bag service, aid stations, discounted pre-race dinner, discounted post-race awards dinner, race shirt, finisher’s awards, and a special award to all qualified category finishers.
+For each registered runner, your entry fee includes eligibility for numerous draw prizes, bus transportation if required, a drop bag service, aid stations, discounted pre-race dinner, discounted post-race awards dinner, race shirt, finisher’s awards, and a special award to all qualified category finishers.

 CORRECT SIZING FOR RACE CLOTHING CANNOT BE GUARANTEED TO THOSE WHO ENTER AFTER SEPTEMBER 1 or any OVERFLOW ENTRIES

 Entrant Scholarships: A limited amount of entrant scholarships are available to those who express a financial constraint to entering the MMTR.
 For example, this is intended for full-time students and/or those who (because of financial constraints) would otherwise not be able to enter.
 You must email me to inquire eligibility.
 Please do not abuse this policy or attempt to provide false information.
 Verification may be required.